FREQUENTLY ASKED QUESTIONS

 - Mini-Meet : This is a community event in which our younger swimmers compete in a variety of fun, sometimes silly, events.
-Our neighborhood Mini-Meet will be held at Westleigh July 15th.
-It's a great fundraiser, and a lot of fun!
+Our neighborhood Mini-Meet is typically held at Westleigh.
+It's a lot of fun!

 - Others : Other special events include Coaches' Long Course, All-Star Relays, and All-Stars.
 These events are for the top 8-16 swimmers in each event county-wide.
 Coaches will notify swimmers who qualify for these events.